Accelerating impact

 At YPMH, we address these challenges by combining:

-- Structured, research-based methods to ensure robust, effective and efficient problem solving; ideation, evaluation, prioritisation and management of innovations; intervention design, development and evaluation; and implementation and change management for individuals and organisations.
+• Structured, research-based methods – to support robust problem-solving, ideation, evaluation and prioritisation of innovations; intervention design, development and evaluation; and implementation and change management for individuals and organisations.

-This combination enables the development of practical, scalable, evidence-informed solutions that improve mental health outcomes for young people.
+This combination enables the development of practical, scalable, evidence-informed and user-acceptable solutions that improve mental health outcomes by changing systems, not just adding new services.

 Our methodology